-A list of participants in Pre-Paid Tuition is sent from the State Treasurer’s Office to the University’s Financial Aid Office and to the Cashier’s Office.
-Since pre-paid tuition is a financial resource, it is considered in packaging the student’s financial aid.
-The Cashier posts the amount to the student’s account to pay the registration and bills the Treasurer’s Office for the funds.
-The Millennium Scholarship can then pay other fees that remain on the student’s account.
-Once all outstanding charges are paid, remaining scholarship and financial aid dollars are paid by check or direct deposit to the student’s personal checking account: Nevada State Treasurer’s College Programs.
+A list of participants in Pre-Paid Tuition is sent from the State Treasurer's Office to the Cashier's Office.
+The Cashier posts the amount to the student's account to pay the registration and bills the Treasurer's Office for the funds.
+The Millennium Scholarship can then pay other fees that remain on the student's account.
+Once all outstanding charges are paid, remaining scholarship and financial aid dollars are paid by check or direct deposit to the student's personal checking account.
+For more information, see Nevada State Treasurer's College Programs.